voelzmo/codex/aws.md

 aws  bin  global  LICENSE  README.md
 ```

-We already have the `aws` site created, so now we will just need to create our new environment, and deploy it:
+We already have the `aws` site created, so now we will just need to create our new environment, and deploy it.
+Different names (sandbox or staging) for Beta have been used for different customers, here we call it staging.

 ```
 $ safe target ops